-Cut onion into quarters by making two cuts through the root ends.
+To sliced onion like I do… Cut onion into quarters by making two cuts through the root ends.
 Remove outer layer of each quarter, discard.
 Thinly slice onion quarters.
 It’s important to slice them as thinly as possible.
-Separate layers as you add onion slices to liquid-filled jar and push down until all onions are submerged.
+Separate layers as you add onion slices to the liquid-filled jar and push down until all onions are submerged.
 Add up to 2 tablespoons more of vinegar and water, in equal amounts, until onions are submerged.
 You’ll likely have to push the onion slices to fit into the jar, they can be tightly packed.
 Shake jar or stir once more to combine.

 Allow onions to sit refrigerated for at least 1 hour.
 They really only need 20 minutes to add lots of flavor to dishes.
 But of course, the longer they sit, the deeper the flavor becomes and the brighter the pink hue gets.
 A deep, deep pink develops after 2-4 days.